- 1 What is Structured Data?

 HTML code is not very complicated, and you don’t need to be a web developer to modify it.

 But, you do need to pay attention to details in the code like capitalization, special characters, and punctuation.
 It’s also a good idea to backup your site before you make changes.

 WordPress developers have come up with plug-ins that easily update the code-behind existing sites with structured data labels and content.
 Google provides several online tools and services that can do the same thing with just a bit of copying and pasting.

 Google’s Guidelines For Structured Data

-If you’re just getting started with structured data and rich snippets, Google’s Structured Data Guide is a good place to start.
+If you’re just getting started with structured data and rich snippets, Google’s Structured Data Guide is an excellent place to start.
 You can familiarize yourself with new terms, check out some examples, and learn about what to expect after you’ve updated your website.

 Even if it appears straightforward, don’t try to manipulate the structured data fields, or outwit the search engine technology.
 Google still doesn’t like spammy websites.
 They will disable, or penalize, your website for trying to unfairly influence search engine results.